Feigeliudan01/LIMBR/README.md

 TODO
 ----

-Switch to long format files for greater interoperability and more easily specified file format.
+* Switch to long format files for greater interoperability and more easily specified file format.

+* Add unit tests to docstrings where possible.

 -------
 Credits